-Indeed, this chart shows the amount of the investment the company is planning for the 2018 to 2020 period.
+This chart shows focus of the investments the company is planning for the 2018 to 2020 period.
 There are business as usual, or BAU, investments that are always made, but Home Depot is building on that with incremental spending to support future growth.
 Namely, it is spending $5 billion in a three-year period just on improving the in-store experience.

 The company is investing in things like its product assortment to drive traffic and higher average tickets, in-store pickup of online orders, and its associates in terms of training and knowledge building.
 It also continues to invest in building the Pro business, along with more targeted advertising using the significant customer data it possesses.
 Finally, Home Depot continues to build out its supply chain to increase speed-to-market, as well as lower unit costs.

 Another driver of future growth will be continued spending by homeowners on their properties.